-The 2016-2017 Student Code of Conduct has been posted online in English and Spanish.
+The 2017-2018 Student Handbook has been posted online in English.
 The Code will not be printed this year.

 SCHEDULED ABSENSES: Please send your student with a note.
 Have your student bring the note to the Attendance Office to get a Check Out Pass.
 Your student may leave school and meet you outside ONLY if he/she has a pass.
 If you do not send your student with a note for a pass you will need to sign him/her out in the Attendance Office (2nd floor office).
 Phone calls for student pick up are not accepted.

 COLLEGE VISITS: Juniors & Seniors can take 2 excused absences to visit colleges outside of Austin each year (up to 4 total).
 Upon their return to school, students should bring a parent note as well as a brochure, plane ticket, or other relevant evidence to verify the visit.

 EXCESSIVE ABSENCES (LOSS OF COURSE CREDIT): State Law requires that students be present 90% of the time for a student to receive course credit.
 On the block schedule, this translates into a student losing credit when the stdent has 3 or more absences in a semester.
 When this happens, the student should immediately see his or her assistant principal to make arrangements to make up the absences and restore credit.
 Except under rare circumstances, the assistant principal will assign Saturday School to make up the absences and require that the student stop being absent.
 When a student received no credit due to absences, the class is said to have an "NC."